Sequential Adversarial Anomaly Detection for One-Class Event Data: Conclusion and Discussions

 We have presented a novel unsupervised anomaly detection framework on sequential data based on adversarial learning.
-A robust detector can be found by solving a minimax problem, and the optimal generator also helps in defining the time-varying threshold for making decisions in an online fashion.
+A robust detector can be found by solving a minimax problem, and the optimal generator also helps define the time-varying threshold for making decisions in an online fashion.
 We model the sequential event data using a marked point process model with a neural Fourier kernel.
 Using both synthetic and real data, we demonstrated that our proposed approach outperforms other state-of-the-art.
-We believe the proposed framework is a natural way to tackle the one-class anomaly detection problem leveraging the advances of adversarial learning.
-This new formulation may provide a first step towards bridging imitation learning and sequential anomaly detection.
+In particular, the experimental results suggest that the proposed framework has achieved excellent performance on a proprietary large-scale credit-card fraud dataset from a major department store in the U.S., which shows the potential of proposed methods to apply to real-world problems.